$2$-Modular Matrices

-The previous best bound upper bound was ${r + 1 \choose 2} + C\cdot r$ for a large constant $C$, due to Geelen, Nelson, and Walsh~\cite{complex}.
+This was proven independently by Lee et al. \cite{LPSX}, who showed that this bound holds for all $r$.
+The previous best upper bound was ${r + 1 \choose 2} + C\cdot r$ for a large constant $C$, due to Geelen, Nelson, and Walsh~\cite{complex}.
 The bound of Theorem~\ref{main} is tight, for example, for the matrices $A_r$ and $A'_r$ in Figure \ref{matrices}, where $D_r$ is the $r \times {r \choose 2}$ matrix whose columns consist of all $r$-tuples with exactly two nonzero entries, the first equal to $1$ and the second equal to $-1$.

 We prove Theorem~\ref{main} using matroids.
 For each positive integer $\Delta$, let $\cM_{\Delta}$ denote the class of matroids with a representation over $\bR$ as a $\Delta$-modular matrix.
 We say that such a matroid is \emph{$\Delta$-modular}.
 An integer matrix $A$ is \emph{totally $\Delta$-modular} if the determinant of every submatrix of $A$ has absolute value at most $\Delta$.
 We define $\overline \cM_{\Delta}$ to be the class of matroids with a representation over $\bR$ as a totally $\Delta$-modular matrix.
 Clearly $\overline \cM_{\Delta} \subseteq \cM_{\Delta}$ for each $\Delta \ge 1$, because every totally $\Delta$-modular matrix is also $\Delta$-modular.
 Since every unimodular matrix is row-equivalent to a totally unimodular matrix, the classes $\overline \cM_1$ and $\cM_1$ are in fact equal.